wp-plugins/related-links/readme.txt

 == Changelog ==

+= 1.6 =
+* Continuously load list items while scrolling.
+This means an optimized load and search performance when the blog contains many hundred posts.
+* Use placeholder attribute for input fields.
+* Use plugins_url() to load stylesheets and javascript.
+* Enqueue jQuery UI correctly.
 = 1.5.7 =
 * Added related_links() function to echo an unordered list of links
 * Added media post-type to link to media files (thanks jhned)